scala/scala-lang/_posts/2021-01-12-configuring-and-suppressing-warnings.md

 Note that the `-Wconf:...` compiler argument is between quotes (`'`) in the command line, which prevents the shell from interpreting characters like `&` or `*`.

-For some of the filters the syntax is not trivial, so we look at them in more detail.
+The syntax is not trivial for some of the filters so we look at them in more detail.

 * **Message category**: Every message has a category that is displayed in verbose mode (`-Wconf:any:wv`).
 The `-Wconf:help` option displays the full list of available categories.
 For example, every `-Xlint` warning has its own category (`lint-infer-any`), the super-category `lint` matches all lint warnings.
 * **Source file**: By default, the source file filter is a regex that must match the file path relative to any path segment.
 For example, `b/.*Test.scala` matches `/a/b/XTest.scala` but not `/ab/Test.scala`.
 If the `-rootdir` compiler option is specified, the regex must match the file path relative to that root directory.